Stellate Ganglion Block for PTSD

 Yes, there is evidence that Stellate Ganglion Blocks can be used to treat symptoms of Traumatic Brain Injury, Long COVID symptoms called dysautonomia, Parosmia (distorted or lost sense of smell), poorly controlled anxiety and phobias.
 The procedure has also been used for a long time for many different pain conditions such as Complex Regional Pain Syndrome, head and facial pain, post-herpetic neuralgia and more.

-60 minutes produced this story about Stellate Ganglion Block treatment for PTSD.
+60 Minutes story about Stellate Ganglion Block treatment for PTSD

 voice 404-445-8175